 Learn about the history of footwear at Bata Shoe Museum.
 The museum was established in 1995, based upon a collection of footwear belonging to Sonja Bata and her husband Tomas, son of the founder of the Bata Shoe Company.
 Situated in an eclectic deconstructive-style building designed by Raymond Moriyama, the museum houses the largest collection of footwear in the world.
 Admire shoes from numerous different cultures and time periods, divided into themes, and view footwear that used to belong to notable people, such as Queen Victoria, Elton John, and Elvis.
-To visit Bata Shoe Museum on your trip to Toronto, use our Toronto vacation route planner.
+Our Toronto trip planner makes visiting Bata Shoe Museum and other Toronto attractions simple, and helps you make a travel plan personal to you.

 Create a full itinerary - for free!

 Tours to Bata Shoe Museum

 $48 BOOK WITH VIATOR City Sightseeing Toronto Hop-On Hop-Off Bus Tour City Sightseeing Toronto Hop-On Hop-Off Bus Tour

 $12 BOOK WITH VIATOR Skip the Line: Bata Shoe Museum Admission Ticket Skip the Line: Bata Shoe Museum Admission Ticket